 There are a lot of guides out there for best breweries in San Diego, but most don’t break them down by neighborhood.
-That’s what we’ve done in this guide, sticking to breweries close to your hotel — we (as feedback from multiple sources went into creating this post) focus on popular tourist areas — or home means you can walk or take an Uber.
+We’ve done that in this guide, sticking to breweries close to your hotel.
+As feedback from multiple sources went into creating this post, we focus on popular tourist areas — or ‘home’ means you can walk or take an Uber.

-San Diego is a top destination for craft beer lovers, and these are the breweries you should check out.
+San Diego is a top destination for craft beer lovers, and widely considered the craft beer capital of America.
+Here’s what you need to know about the San Diego beer scene, and the breweries that you should check out.

 Breweries in Downtown San Diego